thales-markets/thales-improvement-proposals/TIPs/TIP-14.md

    - in the case of decreasing - the difference will be returned to the Creator and a new amount is set
    - in the case of increasing - the difference  needs to be paid by the Creator and a new amount is set
 2. Setting new round length - The Creator will be able to set new a round length.
 The round length must be greater than the minimal round length, and offset time between round length and choosing period is also checked
-3. Setting new claim time  - The Creator will be able to set new claim time,the claim time must be greater than the minimum claim time
 4. Setting new sign up period - The Creator will be able to set a new sign up period, that period must be greater than the minimum period time
 5. Setting a new number of rounds - The Creator will be able to change the number of rounds as long as it is not smaller than the minimal number of rounds.
 6. Setting new round choosing period - The Creator will be able to set new round choosing length.
 The round choosing length must be greater than minimal round choosing length, and also offset time between round length and choosing period is checked